technologiestiftung/bezirksregionenprofile/tsb-website/README.md

 Add the routes:

 ```
-# go to data and add new routes in bz-routs and bzr-routes
+# go to the data folder and add new routes in bz-routes and bzr-routes

 ```